Dr. Phil Interviews Woman Who Was Sold Into Sex Trafficking at Birth

 Kendall told Dr. Phil during her interview that the little boys were abused by men from a young age, but when they turned five, they were abused and forced to have sex with women.
 The little girls, however, were raped from the time they were infants.

-She told Dr. Phil that the horrific and depraved abuse was normal to her and that she couldn’t fathom a life beyond the violence.
+She told Dr. Phil that the horrific and depraved abuse was normal to her, and she couldn’t fathom a life beyond the violence.

 The shocking episode of Dr. Phil aired on March 21 and sent shockwaves through his horrified audience.